elonen/ldap_authz_proxy/README.md

 [![Build Status](https://app.travis-ci.com/elonen/ldap_authz_proxy.svg?branch=master)](https://app.travis-ci.com/elonen/ldap_authz_proxy)
 [![Release](https://img.shields.io/github/v/release/elonen/ldap_authz_proxy?include_prereleases)]()

+Authorize Nginx users against LDAP, optionally returning attributes.

-A helper that allows Nginx to lookup from Active Directory / LDAP if a user is authorized to access some resource, _after_ said user has been authenticated by some other means (Kerberos, Basic auth, Token, ...).
+Once a user has been authenticated by some other means (e.g. Kerberos, Basic auth, Token, ...), this server can be used to authorize them to access some resource.

-Optionally, it can also return user attributes (such as name, email, etc) to Nginx in HTTP headers.
-If one query is not enough, it can also perform sub-queries to allow extra conditions for authorization and/or to fetch more attributes (e.g. group memberships).
+If one LDAP/Active Directory query is not enough, the program can perform sub-queries to allow extra auth conditions, or to fetch more attributes (e.g. group memberships).

-Technically it's a small HTTP server that reads usernames from request headers and performs configured LDAP queries with them, returning status 200 if query succeeded or 403 if it failed; an HTTP<>LDAP proxy of sorts.
-Nginx can auth against such a thing with the ´auth_request` directive.
 Results are cached for a configurable amount of time.

+Technically it's a small HTTP server that reads usernames from request headers and performs configured LDAP queries with them, returning status 200 if query succeeded or 403 if it failed.

+Use Nginx ´auth_request` directive to use this server as an authorization proxy.

 ## Configuration

-The server is configured with an INI file, such as:
+Configuration file format:

 ```ini
 [default]